Boeing E-7 Wedgetail: United States

-In April 2022, the U.S. Air Force announced that the E-7 would replace the E-3, as it "is the only platform capable of meeting the requirements for the Defense Department's tactical battle management, command and control and moving target indication capabilities within the timeframe needed..."
+In April 2022, the USAF announced that the E-7 would replace the E-3, as it "is the only platform capable of meeting the requirements for the Defense Department's tactical battle management, command and control and moving target indication capabilities within the timeframe needed..."
 In 2023, an initial $1.2 billion contract was awarded to develop two new US-specific variants of the E-7.
 A final production decision for a total fleet of 26 aircraft was planned for 2025, with the first USAF E-7 intended to enter service in 2027.

 In June 2025, it was reported that the Trump Administration was considering cancelling the E-7 procurement due to concerns that the aircraft would be vulnerable in future conflicts.
-During an appearance before Congress, Secretary of Defense Pete Hegseth gave the E-7 as an example of "systems and platforms that are not survivable in the modern battlefield, or they don't give us an advantage in a future fight" and noted that "tough decisions" needed to be made.
+During an appearance before Congress, Secretary of Defense Pete Hegseth gave the E-7 as an example of "systems and platforms that are not survivable in the modern battlefield, or they don't give us an advantage in a future fight" and said that "tough decisions" needed to be made.

-On 26 June 2025, it was reported that the U.S. Air Force had canceled the E-7 program due to ballooning costs and concerns about survivability.
+On 26 June 2025, it was reported that the USAF had canceled the E-7 program due to ballooning costs and concerns about survivability.
 The termination, announced as part of the fiscal 2026 budget rollout, came after months of rumors that the program was in danger as the Trump administration increasingly set its sights on instead using space-based capabilities to help warplanes find and track enemy aircraft, known as the air moving target indicator (AMTI) mission.
 However, in September 2025 it was announced that two existing Boeing 737 passenger aircraft would be significantly overhauled and upgraded to create two prototype early-warning surveillance aircraft for delivery to the USAF.

+In March 2026 the USAF awarded Boeing two deals totaling $2.43 billion to continue development of two E-7A prototypes.

+In June 2026, the Trump administration requested $1.55 billion in fiscal year 2027 funding to continue the E-7A program, including completion of the two prototype aircraft and development of five engineering and manufacturing development aircraft.
+The proposal would transfer $651 million from the U.S. Navy's E-2D Hawkeye procurement account and $899 million from classified U.S. Air Force procurement programs.
+The House Appropriations Committee approved the funding request while restoring the Navy's E-2D procurement funding, stating that both aircraft fulfilled complementary operational roles.

 Potential customers

 Saudi Arabia

-As of December 2023, Saudi Arabia is in the middle of a two-phase mid-life upgrade to its existing fleet of E-3 Sentry aircraft.
-In August 2022, the U.S. Air Force revealed that Saudi Arabia has expressed interest in the E-7.
+As of December 2023, Saudi Arabia was in the middle of a two-phase mid-life upgrade to its existing fleet of E-3 Sentry aircraft.
+In August 2022, the USAF revealed that Saudi Arabia has expressed interest in the E-7.